-Internet Personality Chris Crocker: Remixed, Revisited and Royally Underappreciated
+Internet Personality Chris Crocker: Remixed, Revisited, And Royally Underappreciated [Opinion]

 — Chris (@ChrisCrocker) January 29, 2017

-Just recently, a handful of publications, including Mediaite and NewNowNext; the latter of which is owned by LOGO, covered two videos responses that Chris fired back at both Trump, for continuing to push the narrative that certain media outlets are wholly against him, and to one of Trump’s most vocal supporters, Tomi Lahren, another viral personality who occasionally fields hateful comments from those who are opposed to her views (although frankly, truth can be found in even the darkest of places).
+Just recently, a handful of publications, including Mediaite and NewNowNext, the latter of which is owned by LOGO, covered two videos responses that Chris fired back at both Trump, for continuing to push the narrative that certain media outlets are wholly against him, and to one of Trump’s most vocal supporters, Tomi Lahren, another viral personality who occasionally fields hateful comments from those who are opposed to her views (although frankly, truth can be found in even the darkest of places).

 While the mentions themselves were few, their considerations of what Chris was offering to the masses were surprisingly similar in tone.
 Mediaite, a well-regarded news and opinion blog that covers entertainment and politics, referred to him as being a “troll” for speaking out against Trump, while NewNowNext, a more LGBT-friendly publication, offered a backhanded compliment of sorts for the opinions Chris shared.